Electric bikes: buying tips

-Generally good quality models start at around £1,400 though you have to be very selective at this price (see below for much more detail).
+Electric bikes start at around £500 though you have to be very selective at this price.
 Occasionally bargains of old stock can be seen at around half price so you might be able to get a good quality bike for around £800 if you are lucky and do your research.
 Folders are a little more expensive on average than a standard electric bike

 Try before you buy!